hisarciklilar/fun_fact_stats/README.md

   - [GitHub Guides](https://github.com/git-guides)
   - [Stack overflow](https://stackoverflow.com)
       - To solve the issue of a connection failure, Pawel Trojanski suggested to increase buffer size by using `git config http.postBuffer 524288000`.
 Available from [https://stackoverflow.com/questions/77856025/git-error-rpc-failed-http-400-curl-22-the-requested-url-returned-error-400-se](https://stackoverflow.com/questions/77856025/git-error-rpc-failed-http-400-curl-22-the-requested-url-returned-error-400-se) [Accessed 13 September 2024]

+- Favicon is created from a png file using  [https://favicon.io/](https://favicon.io/).
+The picture file used is created by me on my tablet. - The favicon code on the head are copied from two sources:
+  - Love running walkthrough example
+  - [How to Add a Favicon in HTML: Your Easy Step-by-Step Guide](https://www.html-easy.com/learn/how-to-add-a-favicon-in-html/) by Cristian G. Guasch.
+[Accessed 13 September 2024]